Labour of Love: Labour of Love film

-The album was accompanied by a 30-minute film shot in black and white, also entitled Labour of Love and released on VHS video.
+Accompanying the album, a 30-minute film shot in black and white, also entitled Labour of Love, was released on VHS on 27 September 1984.
 It was directed by Bernard Rose and written by Rose and the group's saxophone player Brian Travers.
 The story followed a fictional version of the lives of the band members, their relationships with family and girlfriends, and their jobs in a junkyard, with all roles in the film played by the band and their friends.
 The plot focused on the rivalry between two brothers (played by the band's Ali and Robin Campbell) trying to win the affections of the same girl (played by keyboard player Mickey Virtue's real-life girlfriend at the time, Bernadette McNamara).
 The film featured songs from the album as its soundtrack, and the music videos for the singles "Red Red Wine", "Please Don't Make Me Cry" and "Cherry Oh Baby" were lifted directly from the film.
 Rose would go on to direct music videos for Frankie Goes to Hollywood and Bronski Beat before becoming a Hollywood movie director.